 - Provide written notice of their intention to marry to their authorised celebrant, within the required time frame.

-You do not have to be an Australian citizen or a permanent resident of Australia to legally marry within Australia.
-You can find marriage visa information on the Department of Immigration and Border Protection website, if you hope to live in Australia after your marriage.
+You do not have to be an Australian citizen or a permanent resident to legally marry within Australia.
+You can find marriage visa information on the Department of Home Affairs website (click here), if you hope to live in Australia after your marriage.

 Important Paperwork: Notice of Intended Marriage